 A few weeks before the assessment I stayed the night at my parents house.
-When I opened my the door of my bedroom, my father opened the door of the bathroom.
+When I opened the door of my bedroom, my father opened the door of the bathroom.
 I saw him naked and I hadn't seen him naked for a long time.
 He walked into his bedroom and the light from outside transformed his body into a vulnerable man instead of my strong father.
-I kept that image in my head the next couple of days and decided to wrote a small text about it.
+I kept that image in my head the next couple of days and decided to write a small text about it.
 I usually write a small text after I undergo an observation I find interesting, however normally I limit it to text, because I want to make a book out of them.
 Because this was visually so interesting I decided to accompany the stories with images.
 I developed the story further and went back to parents house to film both of them (my mother was embedded in the story).
 After my shoot, I recorded my own voice as voice over and started editing.
 In the edit it stood out that almost half of the text I wrote down was told via images, therefore I reduced the text largely, which empowered the piece.

-After the positive critique and my own verdict on this piece I decided to make a drastic change.
-Instead of continuing reshooting the test video I made with the dancers, I decided to stop working with the dancers and to completely focus on observational films.
-I wrote two more short observations and started to film them as well.
+After I decided to stop working with the dancers and to completely focus on observational films, I wrote two more short observations and started to film them as well.
 Here a new problem derived.
-In my previous work, I went out in an environment to find interesting spaces where I can create aesthetic shots of.
+In my previous work, I went out in an environment to find interesting spaces where I can create aesthetic shots.
 Now the process was the other way around, first I made an observation, than I wrote a piece about it and than I was limited to the space to observation was about.
-Thus I couldn't always make work as aesthetic as I used to do, especially in the bus this caused problems, because I could only point my camera outside without creating a well framed image.
+Thus I couldn't always make work as aesthetic as I used to do, especially in the bus this caused problems, because I could only point my camera outside without creating a well-framed image.